-Key Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Christianity THE CHRISTMAS STORY Christmas What do Christians believe about the birth of Jesus?
+Ke Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Christianity THE CHRISTMAS STORY Christmas What do Christians believe about the birth of Jesus?
 How can we show kindness in school?
-Preparing for the birth of a king Christmas Advent Advent is a time for waiting.
+Preparing for the birth of a king Christmas It > Looking after a baby.
+The Advent wreath The Nativity; Gifts; Celebrations; Joy; Religious and secular Christmas messages The Christingle ADVENT Advent Advent is a time for waiting.
 How do we feel when we have to wait?
-Christingle symbolises the life of Jesus How does the church prepare for Christmas?
+Christingle symbolises the life of Jesur How does the church prepare for Christmas?
 Jesus?
-Christmas around the world, f THE MEANING OF PAITH The meaning of faith Brainstorm - What is religion?
-What is personality?
-How can this help make a person individual?
+CHRISTMAS AROUND THE WORLD Christmas around the world, f THE MEANING OF FAITH The meaning of faith Brainstorm - What is religion What is personality?
+How ca this help make a person individual?
 What is a soul?
 What do Christians believe?
-To understand the meaning of faith.
+To understand the meaning faith.
 EASTER A SPECIAL TIME FOR CHRISTIANS Easter a special time for Christians.
 The Easter Story.
 Is Easter a happy or sad time for Christians?
 Signs and symbols of Easter When do we feel happy or sad?.
 Christian festival of Easter.
 What happened in the garden of Gethsemane?
 Good Friday How did Jesus' friends feel?
-Lent Ash Wednesday; Forgiveness; The 40 days of Lent; The crucifixion; The resurrection Prayers; Colours of the church seasons; HOLY WEEK AND EASTER Holy Week and Easter Palm Sunday; The story of the Last Supper; The Eucharist The crucifixion of Jesus; The cross; The Resurrection of Jesus; Easter garden; Belief; Eggs; Easter celebrations Pentecost The Ascension; Pentecost; The fruits of the spirit; The sheild of the Trinity; The body of the church; Communities; Baptism; Faith in action; Saints SUNDAY Sunday What is God like in the Bible?
-Why do Christians worship?
+Lent HOLY WEEK AND EASTER Holy Week and Easter Palm Sunday; The story of the Last Supper; The Eucharist The crucifixion of Jesus; The cross; The Resurrection of Jesus; Easter garden; Belief; Eggs; Easter celebrations Pentecost The Ascension; Pentecost; The fruits of the spirit; The sheild of the Trinity; The body of the church; Communities; Baptism; Faith in action; Saints SUNDAY Sunday What is God like in the Bible Why do Christians worship?
 What is worship?
 Is Christianity just for Sunday?
 Faith in the UK; Is Sunday important to everyone?
 Buddhism ESALA PERAHERA Esala Perahera Who was Buddha?
-Relics; The Temple of the Tooth; Sacred places Memories and rememberin# Esala Perahera celebrations; Comparing celebrations Losar ➤ Making a fresh start; New Year's VESAK Vesak The story of the birth of Buddha The four sights; Mandalas; Impermanence Enlightenment; Keeping calm; Kindness The death of Buddha; The Tripitaka; Vesak celebrations Kathina The life of a Buddhist monk The Rains Retreat; The story of Kathina; Kathina celebrations; Generosity; The Dalai Lama Comparing the life of a Buddhist monk to a Christian monk DHARMA DAY PARINIRVANA Parinirvana The death of Buddha Impermanence; The Wheel of Life; Comparing beliefs about life after death; Funerals around the world; Change; Memorials and monuments; Stupas; What could you be remembered for?
+Relics; The Temple of the Tooth, Sacred places Memories and rememberin# Esala Perahera celebrations; Comparing celebrations LOSAR Losar Making a fresh start; New Year's resolutions Good luck; Tibetan prayer flags; Loving-kindness Offerings; The Losar shrine; The future; Cham dancing; Good and evil; Comparing different New Year traditions Vesak The story of the birth of Buddha The four sights; Mandalas; Impermanence Enlightenment; Keeping calm; Kindness The death of Buddha; The Tripitaka; Vesak celebrations Kathina The life of a Buddhist monk The Rains Retreat; The story of Kathina; Kathina celebrations; Generosity; The Dalai Lama Comparing the life of a Buddhist monk to a Christian monk DHARMA DAY PARINIRVANA Parinirvana The death of Buddha Impermanence; The Wheel of Life; Comparing beliefs about life after death; Funerals around the world; Change; Memorials and monuments; Stupas; What could you be remembered for?